 Facilitated in partnership with WVU.

-Spend 9+ weeks interning at a local organizations.
+Spend 9+ weeks interning at a local organization.

 For more information, contact our office.